eswarraju123/Microsoft-Azure/Storage/Readme.md

-﻿# Microsoft Azure Storage SDK for .NET
+﻿# Microsoft Azure Storage SDK

-The Microsoft Azure Storage SDK for .NET allows you to build Azure applications that take advantage of scalable cloud computing resources.
+The Microsoft Azure Storage SDK allows you to build Azure applications that take advantage of scalable cloud computing resources.

 ## Features